 IUCN CONSERVATION STATUS:

-primarily insectivorous, yet will eat small vertebrates, eggs, and plant matter
+Primarily insectivorous, but will eat small vertebrates, eggs, and plant matter.

-wild - estimated 15 years; zoos up to 21 years
+Wild - average 15 years; zoos up to 21 years